 Early Christian crosses, chapels and churches

 To these should be added various kinds of settlements, roundhuts and courtyard houses, together with trackways, fords, bridges, farms and field systems.

-1. It's important not just to look at ancient sites in isolation.
-They exist in a wider setting, as part of a larger system of sites.
+1. Ancient sites don't exist in isolation.
+They are part of a larger system.
 They are positioned according to a variety of factors, including alignments, intervisibility, underground water, energy-lines, geology, the rising and setting points of sun and moon and the site's visual setting in the landscape.

 2. If a site is dated to a certain period, this might not have been its first use.
 A proportion of West Penwith sites are incorrectly dated because their use can in many cases have started before construction was started there.

 3. West Penwith is more of an integrated system of ancient sites than has previously been known.

 Above: Tregeseal stone circle

 The iron age culture was less developed in some, but not all, respects than the earlier megalithic culture of the bronze age, though it had its glories.
 Around 2000 BCE, the megalithic period in Cornwall thrived at the same time as Dynastic Egypt and the Minoans in Crete.
 A prominent Atlantic coast culture stretched across Britain, Ireland and Brittany, as far as Portugal in the south and southern Scandinavia in the north.

 In the pages that follow we shall be examining the different kinds of ancient site in West Penwith, roughly in order of their age.